jedrichards/es6/README.md

 console.log(o1); // {foo: 'qux', bar: 'bar', baz: 'baz'}
 ```

-> The new `Object.assign` function copies properties and methods from source objects into a target object (the first object in the argument list) and returns the modified object.

 ## Destructuring

-### Description

-Destructuring, or "object destructuring assignment syntax" describes the new syntax that enables the extraction and declaration of new variables in the local scope from arbitrarily complex data structures.
+Destructuring, or "destructuring assignment syntax" describes the syntactically efficient extraction and declaration of new variables in the local scope from arbitrarily complex data structures.

-### Examples

-#### Object destructuring
+### Object Destructuring

+When destructuring, object literal notation syntax is used on the left side of the assignment operation to both describe the target data structure and name the new local variables to be declared.

 ```js
 var data = {